Coffee for many people has become a caffeine injection, a tool to plow through the morning. But it can be so much more.

 Crema started from scratch.
 Like, literally, from scratch.
 The founders, Rachel and Ben, built their first coffee shop on their own.
 They ripped out cement blocks, carved wood, painted, and personally acquired every single piece of equipment needed.
 Eventually after opening, they began roasting.
 They traveled to far-flung places, met humble, passionate people, and found themselves in the middle of something much larger than them: an interconnected web of stories, families, and communities that simmer beneath every world-class cup of coffee they serve.
 That’s why their coffee isn’t just an exercise in sourcing and roasting expertise, but a celebration of every beautiful human being that played a part in completing the farm-to-cup journey.
 Every cup of coffee they serve honors that interconnectedness and serves as a reminder that we are in it together.

 8th & Roast roast.
 That’s what they do.
 They do it daily with coffee sourced from vetted growers.
-Then they sell it to the public steaming in cups, deliver to folks through a coffee subscription service, or ship it out wholesale (if you're interested, you can read more about how to start a coffee subscription business).
+Then they sell it to the public steaming in cups, deliver to folks through a coffee of the month club, or ship it out wholesale.
+They're one of the best coffee subscription. (if you're interested, you can read more about how to start a coffee subscription business).
 But they’re not just roasters.
 They offer wholesale purchasers a partnership: you’ll get coffee, staff training, equipment consultation and training, and an actionable timeline.
 Leave it to them, and you’ll have a successful and profitable coffee program up and running.
 They can even work directly with contractors during construction to assist with layout and placement to enhance workflow efficiencies.

 So few things in the world are cut-and-dry.
 And, according to Steadfast, the coffee industry is stuck on one particular binary delusion: dark and light roasts.
 Why only two?
 Their roast philosophy aims to move away from the limited categories of dark and light and explore more refined shades of roast.
 If a roaster is roasting properly, the flavors and experience of coffee cannot neatly fit into the old categories.
 So Steadfast is committed to bringing to the surface that complexity in a way that lets us appreciate the subtlety and beauty of every seed, bean, roast, and brew.
 They take origin trips to source, cup, and quality-rate all the coffees they import right at the farms themselves.
 The results are a litany of equitable, long-lasting relationships with passionate industry partners and the finest-quality coffee around.